-Sevish is an electronic musician from London, UK.
-He produces drum & bass and other electronic dance music with layers of atmospheric, warped harmonies.
-In a time where most of the world uses the same 12-tone tuning, Sevish writes his music exclusively using microtonal tunings.
-Pop structures and familiar tropes are subverted or avoided entirely, while keeping things funky.
+Sevish is a musician from London, UK.
+He produces various styles of electronic dance music (drum & bass, jungle, house, breaks) with layers of atmospheric, warped harmonies.
+Where most of the world uses standard tuning (12-tone equal temperament), Sevish uses alternative tunings i.e. microtonal tunings.
+Pop structures and familiar tropes are subverted while keeping things approachable and funky.

 “[Sevish]’s tunings are artificial—they don’t necessarily correspond to the way sounds vibrate in nature—but that’s their appeal.
 Instead of consonance or impeccable intonation, his songs feature sounds that vibrate against each other in unusual ways.
 It’s unnerving at first listen, but—similar to ultra-spicy hot peppers or extreme fitness—strangely addictive.”

 “The artist that I think that everybody should check out if you’re into microtonal stuff, or at least want to start maybe dabbling in it without going to far off the deep end, is a producer by the name of Sevish.
 [His music has] the grooves, sounds and timbres of electronic music but now you also have this added layer of weird microtonalness.
 Really cool stuff.”

 “Provably 4.416 times more complete than your favorite musician”

 Since around 2010, Sevish included the dark art of microtonality/xenharmonics in his craft.
 This allows new musical ideas and moods by tuning instruments to alternative systems.
 The effect can be alien, or it can be familiar.
 It can sound like a warbly cassette tape, like it’s out of tune, like it’s more in tune, and many other subjective impressions.
 It’s just another variable in the music that can be tweaked.